-Table 7 reports the estimated parameters of the regression models for the MASE for the one to eight weeks ahead horizon.
-For example, for the percentage reduction of the MASE by the ADL-intra-EWC model and by the ADL-intra-IC model compared to the ADL-intra model, the estimates for “Randomness and growth” are positive (e.g., 0.38 and 0.63) and statistically significant (e.g., a p-values smaller than 0.001, displayed as “0.000”, and 0.004).
-This indicates that, using the ADL-intra-EWC model and the ADL-intra-IC model lead to higher percentage reductions of the MASE for the SKU’s with higher randomness and trend (e.g., being difficult to forecast and exhibit a trend in sales), possibly because the SKUs of this type are more heavily associated with the structural change problem and forecast bias.
-The results also show that the ADL-intra-IC model and the ADL-own-IC model tend to have less advantages compared to the ADL-intra model and the ADL-own model respectively for the SKUs with a higher proportion of outliers and higher variations, possibly because that the ‘intercept correction’ for the bias can be submerged by high sales spikes which are usually ‘outliers’ and caused by promotions and it is more challenging to estimate the forecast bias under higher sales variations.
-Overall, the results here may indicate a possibility of determining the optimal sales forecasting method specifically for an SKU.
-However, the findings are only exploratory, and we leave it to future research.
+We then explore the relationship between these five factors and the forecasting improvement by the proposed methods using regression models.
+We consider the dependent variables as the percentage reductions of the MASE by the ADL-intra-EWC model and the ADL-intra-IC model compared to the ADL-intra model for one to eight weeks forecast horizon for each SKU, as demonstrated in equation (12) and (13).
+Table 8 reports the estimate of the parameters.
+For example, the estimates of “Randomness and trend” are positive (e.g., 0.38 and 0.62) and statistically significant (e.g., with p-values smaller than 0.001, displayed as “0.000”, and 0.004) for the models with the dependent variables of PctRedADL-intra-EWC,i and PctRedADL-intra-IC,i.
+This suggests that, adopting the ADL-intra-EWC method or the ADL-intra-EWC method leads to higher percentage reductions of the MASE for the SKU’s which are associated with higher randomness and trend (e.g., those which are more difficult to forecast and tend to exhibit a trend in product sales).
+This is possibly because that the SKU’s of this type are more heavily associated with the structural change problem and forecast bias.
+The results also show that the ADL-intra-IC model tends to have less of an advantage compared to the ADL-intra model for the SKU’s with higher proportions of outliers and higher frequencies for promotions.
+This is possibly because of the fact that the ‘intercept correction’ for the bias can be submerged by high sales spikes which are usually ‘outliers’ and caused by the promotional activities.
+This is consistent with the moderate forecasting performance of the ADL-intra-IC method for the promoted forecast period.
+We conduct the analysis for other error measures and forecast horizons and we have consistent findings.
+Overall, we attempt to exploratory insights on the situations where our proposed methods may gain most benefits.

-Table 7 The determinants of reductions of the MASE for one to eight weeks ahead horizon*
+Table 8 The determinants of the percentage reduction of the MASE by the ADL-intra-EWC method and the ADL-intra-IC method compared to the ADL-intra model for one to eight weeks forecast horizon